-- Make a flyer immediately for distribution in areas near where your pet went missing.
-Post on several telephone poles, distribute in an apartment complex to all neighbors, share on community boards, etc. (The OPH Lost Dog team can help make a flyer for you).
+- Make a flyer immediately and put up flyers in a one-mile radius around where the pet was lost.
+Post on street signs, distribute in an apartment complex, to all neighbors, share on community boards, etc. (The OPH Lost Dog team can help make a flyer for you).

 - Post the flyer on local social media sites (lost dog sites, Facebook, NextDoor, Ring) and encourage people to share the post.
 In particular, post on Lost Pet Facebook pages.
 Search Facebook for Lost Pet or Dog sites in your area.
 We include some sites here:

 - Monitor local social media and lost pet sites for any mention of your pet.

 - If your pet is microchipped, immediately contact the microchip company.
 Ensure your personal information (phone numbers, address, etc.) is up-to-date.